LimGeunTaekk/LimGeunTaekk.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My research focuses on multimodal AI, with a particular emphasis on video-centric AI modeling.
-My research focuses on empowering AI systems to aid humans in interpreting complex video content, thereby facilitating higher-level reasoning across various applications such as sports analytics, surveillance and media-content.
+My research centers on multimodal AI with a particular emphasis on video-centric modeling.
+My goal is to empower AI systems to assist humans in interpreting complex video content, facilitating high-level reasoning across applications such as sports analytics, surveillance, and media content analysis.
+I am deeply interested in exploring three key areas for a comprehensive understanding of videos:

+1. **Efficient Video Representation**: Addressing the high computational demands of video data by developing efficient learning approaches..

+2. **Perception and Reasoning in Videos**: Tackling the challenge of understanding temporal dynamics, including frame continuity, causality, and long-term dependencies.

+3. **Multi-modal Learning**: Leveraging audio encoded in video streams to extract semantic information that complements, yet remains distinct from, visual semantics.